Title: Crown of Midnight

 Like Throne of Glass I also read Crown of Midnight two times, as I intended to continue with the rest of the series, but the funny thing with me and series is that I am not so good at finishing them.
 So it has been a long time coming, but I did recently also finish Heir of Fire.

-Along the way the actions of Celaena will get explains, but it will always get us a while to get to the point, this serves the plot well, as you as a reader starts doubting her motives for her actions as well.
-After reading Throne of Glass, which was fast paced from start to finish I think it will get some getting use to for a reader to slow down.
+Along the way, the actions of Celaena will get explained, but it will always take us a while to get to the point, this serves the plot well, as you as a reader start doubting her motives for her actions as well.
+After reading Throne of Glass, which was fast-paced from start to finish, I think it will get some getting used to for a reader to slow down.

-In Crown of Midnight we slow down so that we learn more about the world, the books takes place in, and we get to know some of the side characters better.
-I really enjoyed the friendship that developed between Celaena and Nehemia.
-Nehemia is a very strong character, and I am really sad that we could only spend a little while with her.
+In Crown of Midnight, we slow down so that we learn more about the world, the book takes place in, and we get to know some of the side characters better.
+I enjoyed the friendship that developed between Celaena and Nehemia.
+Nehemia is a very strong character, and I am sad that we could only spend a little while with her.

-What I also like is that in each book new perspectives are added to the book.
-For example we get some more Chaol and Dorian.
-With every chapter we learn more about the world, and we learn more about Celaena.
-We learn about the different kingdoms, through Nehemia's stories, we also learn more about Celaena.
+What I also like is that in each book, new perspectives are added to the book.
+For example, we get some more Chaol and Dorian.
+With every chapter, we learn more about the world, and we learn more about Celaena.
+We learn about the different kingdoms, through Nehemia's stories, and we also learn more about Celaena.

-At the end of the book there is a large reveal about who Celaena really is, this was not something I had seen coming.
+At the end of the book, there is a large reveal about who Celaena is, this was not something I had seen coming.
 There was just enough left out to keep the mysteries of this story to be revealed at the end of the book.
-The books works to a climax where we get all the reveals, I kind of like this, and now that I have read a little bit more of the series, you can really see that there have been a lot of clues in this book for things to come.
+The book works to a climax where we get all the reveals, I kind of like this, and now that I have read a little bit more of the series, you can see that there have been a lot of clues in this book for things to come.

-I did really like to prospect of learning more about the fae in this world.
-I have not read a whole lot about fae before, so I am curious to see what Wendlyn will bring, where she is traveling to in the next book.
+I did like the prospect of learning more about the fae in this world.
+I have not read a whole lot about fae before, so I am curious to see what Wendlyn will bring, and where she is traveling to in the next book.

 Rating Crown of Midnight

-Throne of Glass was really fast paced, in comparison to Crown of Midnight.
+Throne of Glass was fast-paced, in comparison to Crown of Midnight.
 The new pacing took some getting used to, but did not harm the story, as we get to explore the world much more.
-The book is still mainly told through the perspective of Celaena, but there is also room for other perspectives, which is something I have really enjoyed about this book.
+The book is still mainly told through the perspective of Celaena, but there is also room for other perspectives, which is something I have enjoyed about this book.

-All and all, we have been able to solve another mystery, I am really sad that one of my favorite side characters died, but in return we get to explore a new part of the world in the next books.
-There is still a lot left unsolved and I cannot wait to continue the story in Heir of Fire.
+All in all, we have been able to solve another mystery, I am sad that one of my favorite side characters died, but in return, we get to explore a new part of the world in the next books.
+There is still a lot left unsolved, and I cannot wait to continue the story in Heir of Fire.

-The reveals at the end of the book and the amusing doorknob Mort make up for the slow pacing, these are such minor points of criticism so I can only conclude with giving this five cats.
+The reveals at the end of the book and the amusing doorknob Mort make up for the slow pacing, these are such minor points of criticism, so I can only conclude by giving this book five cats.